 The risk level of the incident isn't shared as this is sensitive information which relates to the adults (including 16 and 17 year olds) who were involved.
-Abuse towards parents/carers by young people under the age of 16 are not notified to schools using the domestic abuse notification system.
-They are referred directly to Children's Services, who will then liaise with the young person's school as appropriate.
+Abuse towards parents/carers by children under the age of 16 are not notified to schools using the domestic abuse notification system.
+They are referred directly to local authority children's services, who will then liaise with the child's school as appropriate.